joaoeira/online_resume/_posts/2016-12-12-niallhistorybooks.md

 ---
 layout: post
-title: The Periods of History Niall Fergusson Thinks You Should Learn About
+title: The Periods of History Niall Ferguson Thinks You Should Learn About
 Categories: Administrative
 ---